Next: , Previous: , Up: SECTIONS [Contents][Index]

 The FILL command is similar to the =fillexp output section attribute, but it only affects the part of the section following the FILL command, rather than the entire section.
 If both are used, the FILL command takes precedence.
 See Output Section Fill, for details on the fill expression.

-Inserts a string containing the version of the linker at the current point.
+The LINKER_VERSION command inserts a string containing the version of the linker at the current point.
 Note - by default this directive is disabled and will do nothing.
 It only becomes active if the --enable-linker-version command line option is used.

 Built-in linker scripts for ELF based targets already include this directive in their .comment section.